Intercession of the Theotokos

 The Intercession of the Theotokos, or the Protection of Our Most Holy Lady Theotokos and Ever-Virgin Mary, is a Christian feast of the Mother of God celebrated in the Eastern Orthodox and Byzantine Catholic Churches on October 14 (Julian calendar: October 1).

 The feast celebrates the protection afforded the faithful through the intercessions of the Theotokos (lit.
 Mother of God, one Eastern title of the Virgin Mary).

-The feast is commemorated in Eastern Orthodoxy as a whole, but by no means as fervently as it is in Russia, Belarus, and, especially, Ukraine.
+The feast is commemorated in Eastern Orthodoxy as a whole, but by no means as fervently as it is in Russia, Belarus, and Ukraine.
 In the Slavic Orthodox Churches it is celebrated as the most important solemnity besides the Twelve Great Feasts and Pascha.
 In Ukraine, it has a special meaning through its connection to the spirituality of the Ukrainian Cossacks and, accordingly and more recently, to Defenders of Ukraine Day.

 Etymology

 The Protection of the Theotokos or the Intercession of the Theotokos (Покровъ, Pokrov, Покрова, Pokrova), like the (Σκέπη, Sképē) has a complex meaning.
 First of all, it refers to a cloak or shroud, but it also means protection or intercession.
 For this reason, the name of the feast is variously translated as the Veil of Our Lady, the Protecting Veil of the Theotokos.
 It is often translated as Feast of the Intercession or Feast of the Holy Protection.

 With some reservations, the Intercession icon may be related to the Western Virgin of Mercy image, in which the Virgin spreads wide her cloak to cover and protect a group of kneeling supplicants (first known from Italy from about 1280).